lau/calecto/README.md

 ### If you are using Phoenix

-- If you are Phoenix you can add the line `use Calecto.Schema` in the file `web/web.ex` in the `model` function definition like so:
+- If you are using Phoenix you can add the line `use Calecto.Schema` in the file `web/web.ex` in the `model` function definition like so:

 ```elixir